MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-phone-numbers-for-your-organization/manage-phone-numbers-for-your-organization.md

 - User (subscriber) numbers.
 - Service (Toll) numbers for audio conferencing bridges, auto attendants or call queues.
 - Toll-Free phone numbers.
-- More than 999 user phone numbers that you need to transfer/port but can't get in the Microsoft Teams admin center using the use the Local Number Porting wizard.
+- More than 999 user phone numbers that you need to transfer/port but can't get in the Microsoft Teams admin center using the local number porting wizard.

 Once you have your **filled and signed** LOA, please [contact our PSTN Service Desk](https://docs.microsoft.com/microsoftteams/manage-phone-numbers-for-your-organization/contact-pstn-service-desk) so we can assist you.